 We spent a good amount of money to hire a design firm to design the Kreyos homepage to make sure we properly communicate our key features to the public.
-We outsourced all our ecommerce development work to a Philippine software company to build our magento eCommerce platform.
+We outsourced all our web development work to a Philippine software company to build our store.

-Seeing that our eCommerce store still had a lot of issues with the software provider I mentioned above, we’ve decided to end our relationship with them and hire our own web developers to work on our eCommerce store in-house.
+Seeing that our web store still had a lot of issues with the software provider I mentioned above, we’ve decided to end our relationship with them and hire our own web developers to work on our web store in-house.
 Things started to get better at that point.

 We finally finished with our simple renovation of the office.
 We hired our first customer support employee — Katrine, whom many of you have exchanged emails with in the past.
 We have since expanded our customer support team from there to around 5 full time customer support personnel.

 Remember when we announced our first delay?
 When we couldn’t ship in time for Christmas , our marketing team was the first to come under fire from the public.
 I couldn’t say it then, but in reality, Viewcooper was all to blame for this and should be the ones answering to the public.